 It is not very difficult to find Victorian costume jewelry locally.
 Prices of jewelry will vary by quality and store.

-- Antique stores– Often have antique Victorian jewelry but also Victorian style costume jewelry that is newer yet still vintage.
-Sometimes I find new costume pieces as well.
+- Antique stores – These often have antique Victorian jewelry, but also Victorian-style costume jewelry that is newer yet still vintage.
+Sometimes, I find new costume pieces as well.

-- Thrift stores are full of cheap jewelry and can be a goldmine for Victorian style costume jewelry.
+- Thrift stores – Full of cheap jewelry and can be a goldmine for Victorian style costume jewelry.

-- Department store/your favorite clothing store- Victorian style jewelry comes in and out of fashion quickly.
+- Department stores/your favorite clothing store – Victorian style jewelry comes in and out of fashion quickly.
 You may be surprised to find your favorite clothing stores also carry Victorian style jewelry.
-Just last week I found a pearl choker with brooch at Forever 21.
+Just last week I found a pearl choker with a brooch at Forever 21.

-- Online– There is a wealth of Victorian jewelry online.
+- Online – There is a wealth of Victorian jewelry online.
 I created a shopping page to help you find affordable Victorian Costume Jewelry online.
-If you want a high quality Victorian style jewelry I recommend Victorian Trading co.
+If you want high quality Victorian style jewelry, I recommend Victorian Trading co.

-Victorian Shoes– Boots and shoes in a range of price
+- Victorian Shoes – Boots and shoes in a range of prices.

 Shop these affordable Victorian style jewelry pieces: